larson-group/clubb_release/Readme.txt

 To delete old object files (*.o), and mod (*.mod) files, go to <PREFIX>/bin (where Makefile resides) and type

-make clean
+$ make clean

 If this doesn't help, then to additionally delete everything in the binary and library directories, go to <PREFIX>/bin and type

-make distclean
+$ make distclean

 -----------------------------------------------------------------------
-- (2.1) Executing a single column run:
+- (2.1) Executing a single-column run:
 -----------------------------------------------------------------------
+   Before you can execute CLUBB, you must compile it (see Build section above.)
    <CLUBB DIR> refers the the directory where clubb is installed.

 1. cd <CLUBB DIR>/input/case_setups